Mighty Mouse: Apple trademark dispute

-On August 2, 2005, Apple released the company's first multi-control USB computer mouse.
-The product was designed by Mitsumi Electric and premiered under the name Apple Mighty Mouse.
+On August 2, 2005, Apple released the company's first multi-button USB computer mouse.
+The product was designed by Mitsumi Electric, and premiered under the name Apple Mighty Mouse.
 Apple continued to use the name when the product was redesigned as a Bluetooth device in 2006.
 Prior to its release, CBS licensed the right to use the Mighty Mouse name to Apple.
-In 2008, Man and Machine, Inc., a company that produces medical grade, chemical-resistant, mice and keyboards, sued both Apple and CBS for trademark infringement.
+In 2008, Man and Machine, Inc., a company that produces medical-grade, chemical-resistant mice and keyboards, sued both Apple and CBS for trademark infringement.
 Man and Machine claimed that it had used the name since 2004 and that CBS did not have the right to license the name for computer peripherals.
 In 2009, the U.S. Patent and Trademark Office ruled in favor of Man and Machine and Apple changed the name of its product to the "Apple Mouse".